Jump to content

 The Rhinos basketball team in action.

 After two intensive and successful years, player-coach Michael Paye has left the Rhine River Rhinos.
 Paye's former assistant Christopher Huber is now the new head coach.
 He spent ten years at series champions RSV Lahn-Dill until 2021 and is now in charge of the Rhinos' sideline.
 Now that the course can be set both financially and in sporting terms, the Rhinos and manager Mirco Korder want to present the new team as soon as possible.
+The new coach has also set the goal for the season, which is the playoffs!

 Also interesting